 About McCarthy + Co

-With more than 25 years of experience in dealing with medical misdiagnosis claims *, McCarthy + Co. has expertise in a wide variety of fields relating to negligence and personal injury.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with medical misdiagnosis claims, McCarthy + Co. has expertise in a wide variety of fields relating to negligence and personal injury, including medical misdiagnosis cases.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance and assistance in relation to any type of medical negligence case.

 We are a multi-award winning firm, accredited by the Law Society of Ireland.

 In contentious business, a legal practitioner shall not charge any amount in respect of legal costs expressed as a percentage or proportion of any damages (or other moneys) that may become payable to his or her client or purport to set out the legal costs to be charged to a junior counsel as a specified percentage or proportion of the legal costs paid to a senior counsel.
 A legal practitioner shall not without the prior written agreement of his or her client deduct or appropriate any amount in respect of legal costs from the amount of any damages or moneys that become payable to the client in respect of legal services that the legal practitioner provided to the client.

 Directly contact our partners via email about your case.

 Flor McCarthy wears multiple hats, not only as the managing partner of one of Ireland’s leading law firms, but also as an author, speaker and an acknowledged expert in client service, innovation and marketing.